isabella232/bas-style-kit/README.md

 * Minify the CSS using [clean-css](https://github.com/jakubpawlowicz/clean-css) and append a `.min` suffix
 * Include [CSS source maps](http://blog.teamtreehouse.com/introduction-source-maps) for this compiled CSS file in both locations

+Alternative tasks:

-To prevent the compiled CSS being minified use the `gulp-less-no-min` task instead.
+* To prevent the compiled CSS being minified use `gulp-less-no-min`
-To only compile Less files into CSS you can use the `gulp less-only` task instead.
+* To only compile Less files into CSS use `gulp less-only`

 #### CSS linting